ka1ne/Distributed-Immunisation-Information-System/README.md

 # Distributed Immunisation Information System
 Repository of resources used and produced during the development of a basic Distributed Immunisation Information System (DIIS), built using Hyperledger Fabric, for my dissertation.

-The project was produced as a proof of concept for an internationally available store of immunisation records.
+The project was produced as a proof of concept for an internationally available store of immunisation records, which doesn't expose the underlying PII when queried.
 Records are represented with smart contracts (chaincode in Hyperledger Fabric), which is also invoked from a web application using Fabric's APIs to manipulate the ledger.

 [Click here for the full report](draft/main.pdf "Report writeup").